 Sumaiya Iqbal, Ph.D.

-Iqbal earned her Ph.D. in computer science at the University of New Orleans.
-She also holds a M.Sc. and B.Sc. in computer science and engineering from Bangladesh University of Engineering and Technology.
+Iqbal earned her Ph.D. in computer science at the University of New Orleans, and her M.Sc. and B.Sc. in computer science from the Bangladesh University of Engineering and Technology

 Contact Sumaiya Iqbal via email at email@example.com.